Recently, someone asked a question about homebound services, whether the law limits the time for direct instruction. Here’s the question…

 My daughter is on home bound services and the special education director insists that by law the school district is only required to provide 2 hours of services a week, regardless of what the IEP team decides.

-Issues of homebound are determined in part by state law and state regs, if any, on the subject.
-IDEA 2004 and the federal regs provide no guidance on this issue.
+Issues of homebound are determined in part by state law and state regulations, if any, on the subject.
+IDEA 2004 and the federal regulations provide no guidance on this issue.

 However the IEP controls the services, regardless of where they are delivered – at home or in the public school.